 Here’s an example: the Prognos data shows that Dr. Smith has three patients with lab tests that indicate an increase in their PSA levels, while Dr. Jones has three patients whose PSA levels remained the same.
 Since it’s likely that Dr. Smith will have to prescribe treatments for his patients, companies with prostate cancer therapies should begin collaborating with Dr. Smith now – before he makes a treatment choice.
 They can show Dr. Smith their latest developments for addressing prostate cancer, how patients responded to those treatments, and the circumstances in which the therapies would lead to optimal patient outcomes.

 Let’s Get the Right Treatment Options to HCPs Sooner

 The PCF recently outlined two new options under FDA review that may be used to effectively treat advanced prostate cancer.
 Science, particularly in the area of precision medicine, will continue to move forward at a rapid pace to develop ways to treat or cure these widespread diseases.

 In the meantime, laboratory testing will influence the majority of medical decisions and nearly all treatment decisions for certain conditions.
 Existing harmonized test result data provides the most current longitudinal information to life sciences companies…so they can in turn, help inform physicians on treatment options.
-Insights based on rounded and timely clinical data can match groundbreaking therapies to the patients that need them most, and Prognos is the “matchmaker” dedicated to making it happen.
+Insights and alerts based on rounded and timely clinical data can match groundbreaking therapies to the patients that need them most, and Prognos is the “matchmaker” dedicated to making it happen.
 It may be Men’s Health Month, but improving the quality and length of life for men with prostate cancer is a 365-day-a-year challenge – and an achievable goal.